The Jack McClelland Writer-in-Residence

 Each year the University of Toronto appoints a Canadian writer to work with students, faculty and staff interested in creative writing.
 The appointment process is internal; no external applications are considered or acknowledged.
 From January to April, the Writer-in-Residence offers a seminar on creative writing and holds office hours for consultations on writing.
 The Jack McClelland Writer-in-Residence Program is housed at Massey College and is jointly sponsored by Massey and the Department of English.

-David will offer an in-person, non-credit fiction and creative non-fiction workshop at Massey College in the Fall 2022 term on Wednesdays, 4-8 pm
+Shyam Selvadurai will offer a non-credit fiction and creative non-fiction workshop in the 2024 "S" term at 4-6 pm on Mondays.

 Jack McClelland Writers-in-Residence